thecredibleway/thecredibleway-com/docs/faq/questions/christians-claim-certainty-while-science-offers-explanations.md

 than a social construct or survival mechanism.

-**Without a moral lawgiver, who's to say what is right or wrong?** One culture may condemn murder while another may justify *honor killings* or oppression.
+**Without a moral lawgiver, who's to say what is right or wrong?** One culture may condemn murder while another may justify *honour killings* or oppression.
 If evolution is true, and survival of the fittest is our guiding principle, then there is no objective basis for calling anything evil or good.
 Atheism, rooted in naturalism, cannot provide a foundation for absolute values, only preferences.